tisztamo/Junior/prompt.md

 Requirements:

-The default baseurl should be not on localhost but on the same protocol and host as the frontend.
-Port should remain 10101
+Set the &#34;host&#34; boolean config based on the presence of the --host cli argument.